openshift/oadp-operator/blogs/data-mover/data-mover-1.3/data-mover-1.3.0-overview.md

 <h2>Restore Process</h2>
 <div>
 A user creates a restore CR, no additional data mover options or parameters are required.
 Velero's CSI plugin (based on RIA V2 plugin API) creates a PV and PVC in the protected namespace (OADP operator's namespace).
-The restore status will move from `New` to `InProgress`.<br><br>
+The restore CR status will move from `New` to `InProgress`.<br><br>

 The data from backup is queried from the remotely stored DataUpload CR and written to the in-cluster ConfigMaps.
 A ConfigMap is created for each PV to be restored.
 These Configmaps are temporary objects that are deleted upon the restore's workflow completion.
 The ConfigMap stores vital information like the Repo Snapshot ID or VolumeSnapshotContent name.
 The data stored in the ConfigMap is then used to build the DataDownload CR spec.